-Learn To Cast & Fly Fish With Me
+Learn To Cast & Fish With The Spey Rod

 My learn to fly fish days cover the 3 facets I consider most important to anyone just beginning this sport.
 These include proper wading gear and wading technique; casting instructions and the basics of understanding actual fly fishing situations encountered on the waters of Alaska.
 If you are new to fly casting then this may be something of use to build a good foundation of understanding.
-I am proficient with both single and 2 hand casting and would love to help you get started.
+I am proficient with both single and 2 hand casting and take great pleasure in helping people get a start in fishing.
+I am equipped to outfit 2 anglers at a time with identical rod reel combinations to begin your 2 hand casting and fishing experience.
 Contact to discuss scheduling time and rates.

 My fishing trips range from the upper Skwentna & Yetna River drainage’s to Grayling rivers in the Denali Park area.
 I live near the small town of Wasilla and travel to our fishing destinations using an 18.5 foot ATEC tunnel hull river boat or if fishing the road system streams a 4 wheel drive Chevrolet Silverado.
 There are rivers closer to civilization than the Skwentna area and if the fishing is good I would head you to them.

 Emphasis on fishing the 2 handed rods

 Because I fish 2 hand for all species I am focused on the needs of the Spey caster.
 While we have a great deal of river miles here in my area not all locations are good for swinging a classic fly or your tubes & Intruders.
 Where we fish is where I have found success in past seasons swinging flies with a Spey rod.
 I continue to build my rod selection from 11’6″ for small to medium waters up to 15′ rods for big rivers and with each new year I have found more locations suitable for this style of fishing.

 Something New; Adventure guided Trips